Find answers to common questions about our programs, policies, and procedures

 We accept enrollments throughout the year, subject to availability.
 However, we recommend enrolling early as spaces fill up quickly.
 Our main intake is in September for the new academic year, with registration typically opening in January.

 Absolutely!
 We encourage all prospective parents to visit our facility.
-Tours are available Monday through Thursday between 9:00 AM and 11:00 AM.
-You can schedule a tour by calling our admissions office or filling out the contact form on our website.
+You can schedule a tour by calling our admissions office.
 During the tour, you'll meet our staff, see our classrooms, and learn about our programs.

-Our fees vary depending on the program selected (half-day or full-day) and additional services like transportation.
-We offer flexible payment plans including annual, semester, and monthly installments.
+We offer flexible payment plans including annual, termly, and monthly installments.
 A detailed fee structure is provided during the enrollment process.
 Registration fees and deposits are non-refundable.
+Please refer to the registration page for more details.

 Yes, when classes are full, we maintain a waiting list.
 Priority is given based on enrollment date and sibling status.
 We contact families on the waiting list as soon as spaces become available.
 We recommend registering early to secure your preferred spot.

-For younger children (KG1), there is no formal assessment.
-For older groups (KG2 and Pre-Primary), we conduct a brief informal assessment to understand the child's current developmental level and ensure proper placement.
+For younger children (Nursery), there is no formal assessment.
+For older groups (Reception and Year 1), we conduct a brief informal assessment to understand the child's current developmental level and ensure proper placement.
 This is a friendly, play-based interaction to help us support your child better.

 Important policies and guidelines for parents